About Teesside University

 - Teesside University offers a number of postgraduate scholarships.
 Check online for the latest.

-Following a recent £270m investment in its main campus, Teesside University has a new five-story £20m teaching building containing a 200 seat lecture theatre and 1,476 square metres; of flexible teaching and learning space.
+Following a recent £270m investment in its main campus, Teesside University has a five-story £20m teaching building containing a 200 seat lecture theatre and 1,476 square metres; of flexible teaching and learning space.
 This landmark building stands in the heart of the campus, surrounded by the University’s award winning Students’ Union and a newly refurbished library.
+Teesside is also investing an additional £300m over the next ten years to further enhance student experience.

 Teesside University’s four-storey library has 1,300 places for individual and group study, access to over 40,000 books and 29,500 journals, over 400 PCs and specialist academic librarians for each subject area.
 The University also has a dedicated postgraduate lounge.

-As well as the teaching and study space, we’re sure you’ll love Teesside’s new Health and Fitness Centre which offers state-of-the-art cardiovascular and resistance areas, multi-purpose studios and a sauna and steam room.
+As well as the teaching and study space, the health and fitness centre offers state-of-the-art cardiovascular and resistance areas, multipurpose studios and a sauna and steam room.

 For entry to postgraduate certificates (PgCert), postgraduate diplomas (PgDip) or a master's degree at Teesside you usually need one of the following: